pinikaminer8/MYCS50/README.md

-# CS50 Project Repository
+# CS50 Repository

-Welcome to my CS50 project repository!
+Welcome to my CS50 repository!
 This repository contains the code and files related to my work in the CS50 course.
-Below, you'll find an overview of the contents and how to navigate through the repository.

 ## Table of Contents